 PRAXIS Testing Tips

-- Review for each section of the PRAXIS I separately.
+- Review for each exam separately.

 - Limit your stress level before the test.

 The hours of studying and the class work finally pay off when you pass your PRAXIS Core exams.
 You are then free to teach and you have highly sought after job skills.

 Please take the time to review all of the articles written about the exams and the pitfalls that some students fall into with the tests.
 Hopefully you can avoid the mistakes others have made when preparing for the PRAXIS Core and will find the information on this page to be helpful and useful.